acodexpetkov/ecs-eks-migration-concepts/README.md

 ## 12 Summary

 The PoC proves an **image-once, deploy-twice** workflow, parallel operation of ECS and Kubernetes, and a **zero-downtime** migration path by weighted traffic shifting.
-Harden IaC, security, observability, and stateful services before production roll-out.

 ---